 - Carefully complete the NIACC Application for Admission.
-A registration date will be established according to the date the application is received.
-Note that a social security number is required on the application. - 2.
-Submit a high school transcript or GED scores with the application.
+Note that a social security number is required on the application. - Submit a high school transcript or GED scores with the application.
 (Upon graduation a student should submit a final transcript.)
 [If a student does not have a high school diploma or equivalent, contact the College to find out how we can help him/her earn one.
 A student will be allowed to take courses for one semester while obtaining the GED.
 The student will not be eligible for financial aid during the semester he/she is completing the GED.]